 With the game tied at 107, Paul calmly converted two free throws to give the Clippers a two point lead.
 On the next play, Tim Duncan drew a foul and tied the game up with two free throws of his own.
 The ball now went back to the Clippers with less than nine seconds to play.
 This time Paul, who had barely ventured into the key since hurting his hamstring, drove hard down the right side of the lane and launched an extremely difficult runner that sailed less than an inch above Duncan’s fingertips and dropped into the bottom of the net, handing the Clippers a 111-109 victory.

-You can read more about the playoff successes and failures of the Clippers in "THE CURSE: The Colorful & Chaotic History of the LA Clippers" by visiting Amazon or clicking here.
+You can read more about the playoff successes and failures of the Clippers in "THE CURSE: The Colorful & Chaotic History of the LA Clippers" by clicking here.

 Copyright © 2015